Steven J. Adamski

 Mr. Adamski is a member of the California Bar Association and the San Luis Obispo County Bar Association.
 He is a former President of the San Luis Obispo County Bar.
 He has also served as a delegate to the Ninth Circuit Judicial Conference.
 Mr. Adamski is admitted to practice in all California Superior and Federal Courts.
-Mr. Adamski has enjoyed a peer rating of AV® Preeminent from Martindale-Hubbell, the highest peer review rating given to attorneys based on legal ability and ethical standards, for nineteen years.
+Mr. Adamski has enjoyed a peer rating of AV® Preeminent from Martindale-Hubbell, the highest peer review rating given to attorneys based on legal ability and ethical standards.

 WRITING AND SPEAKING

 Mr. Adamski was one of the original authors and editors of The Rutter Group’s Federal Civil Procedure Before Trial.